TedgeMC/.github/profile/README.md

 ### 📤 The first non-Fabric new modloader

-Fabric developers like AI so much, they even used them integrated into an IDE;
+Fabric developers use AI... and it reflects on the code quality;

 <table>
   <tr>